Summary

 5 Minute(s)

 Introduce the lesson using the attached Lesson Slides.
 Display slide 3 to share the lesson’s essential question.
-Display slide 4 to go over the lesson’s learning objectives.
+Go to slide 4 to share the lesson’s learning objectives.
 Review these slides with students to the extent you feel necessary.

-Give student pairs a couple minutes to analyze the statement and choose their claim.
-Once students have had time to discuss their claims, conduct a whole-class discussion by asking different pairs to share their viewpoints on the statement.
+Give pairs a couple minutes to analyze the statement and choose their claim, and then conduct a whole-class discussion by asking different pairs to share their viewpoints on the statement.

 Explore

 Display slide 6 and provide students with your session code.
-Then, have students go to student.desmos.com and enter the session code.
+Then, have students go to student.amplify.com/join and enter the session code.

 Pass out the attached Note Catcher handout to each student.
 Invite students to take notes on the top portion of the handout as they work through the activity.